xiwix/timestamp-normalizer/README.md

-# utilTimeStampISO8601znormalizer
+# utilTimeStampISO8601zNormalizer
-Utility classes to take a ISO-8601 like timestamp and make a ISO-8601 conforming version within the 0-9999 AD year
+Utility classes to take a ISO-8601 like timestamp and make a ISO-8601 conforming version within the 1-9999 CE (AD) year range.